bitcoinwarrior1/dot-validator-selector/README.md

 - Their commission is within an acceptable range e.g. no less than 0.5% and no greater than 20%
 - The validator is not oversubscribed, allowing you to earn rewards as a nominator
 - The validator has skin in the game, represented by their own stake e.g. they have deposited 1000 DOT of their own capital
-- Each validator is run by a unique entity e.g. you wouldn't have multiple Zug capital entities, only one at most
+- Each validator is run by a unique entity
 - The validator has never been slashed
 - The validator is currently elected to validate transactions and earn rewards

 Further reading [here](https://wiki.polkadot.network/docs/learn-nominator#filter-out-validators-with-undesirable-traits).

 ## Getting started
-Install the modules with `npm i` & run the tests with `npm run test`
+Install the modules with `npm i` & run the tests with `npm run test`.

+You can also download the module via [NPM](https://www.npmjs.com/package/dot-validator-selector).

 ## Usage